 Recognize new Twitch subs and follows, encouraging others to do the same.
-This small recognition has been shown to be enough to boost further such engagements.
+This encouragement leads to more Twitch subs, followers, and engagement for you.

 Moobot can automatically give recognition for several desirable engagements on Twitch: